jvinet/jive/README.md

 boring server-side framework.

-# How do you route actions to controllers?

-A very poignant question.
-Good for you.

-- Yes, your HTML won't validate.
-SFW.
-	- html parsers are already designed to be forgiving
-	- very convenient, useful method if you ignore the non-standardness
+# Examples #

+To view examples, look in the surprisingly-named "examples" directory.

 - Example 1: Hello World
+	- Very simple while still illustrating the user of a Jive controller.
+	- Renders content to the browser using basic template variable substitution.
 - Example 2
+	- Shows use of the request object to retrieve action arguments.
+	- Renders a template from an external URL.
 - Example 3
+	- Shows how to submit a form through Jive and process the data.
 - Example 4
-	- after running ex3, you saw that clicking the back button didn't work when you wanted to get back to the form.
+	- After running ex3, you saw that clicking the back button didn't work when you wanted to get back to the form.
-	- use history breadcrumbs (@ prefix)
+	- Use history breadcrumbs (@ prefix) in front of controller/action calls when you want to be able to use the Back button to return to it later.
 - Example 5
+	- Shows use of the base controller/model classes provided by Jive
-	- base controller/model classes, validation
+	- Uses the base model's data validation routine.
+	- Shows how multiple controllers coexist.

+# Doc TODO #

 - Waits